ConnectingElement/ce-capi/README.txt

 == Changelog ==

+= 1.0.14 =
+* Update the article-exists query to exclude sticky articles from results

 = 1.0.13 =
 * Update the endpoint search to include posts that are not in a published state